awsdocs/amazon-eks-user-guide/doc_source/troubleshooting-connector.md

 ### Inspect Amazon EKS Connector logs<a name="tsc-logs"></a>

-The Amazon EKS Connector pod consists of three containers\.
+The Amazon EKS Connector Pod consists of three containers\.
 To retrieve full logs for all of these containers so that you can inspect them, run the following commands:
 + `connector-init`

   ```